danielmiessler/fabric/patterns/create_git_diff_commit/system.md

 - Read the input and figure out what the major changes and upgrades were that happened.

-- Create the git commands needed to add the changes to the repo, and a git commit to reflet the changes
+- Create the git commands needed to add the changes to the repo, and a git commit to reflect the changes

 - If there are a lot of changes include more bullets.
 If there are only a few changes, be more terse.